syedmohiuddin158/classcomponentweek9/README.md

 <FacebookEmojiCounter type="Love" />
 <FacebookEmojiCounter type="happy" />

-### 2. ToggleMode
+2. ToggleMode

- - A class component that toggles between a happy and sad emoji on button click.
+A class component that toggles between a happy and sad emoji when the button is clicked.

- - Features:
+Features:

- - Maintains the currently displayed emoji as component state.
+Maintains the currently displayed emoji as component state.

- - Updates the displayed image on every click.
+Updates the displayed image on every click.

-**File:** ` src/ToggleModeComponent.js`
+File: src/ToggleModeComponent.js

-**Usage in `index.js`:**
+Usage in index.js:

 <ToggleMode />

-*** 3. Setup Instructions
+3. Setup Instructions

- - Clone the repository:
+Clone the repository:

 git clone https://github.com/your-username/ClassComponentweek9.git

- - Navigate to the project folder:
+Navigate to the project folder:

 cd ClassComponentweek9

- - Install dependencies:
+Install dependencies:

 npm install

- - Run the app:
+Run the application:

 npm start

- - The app will open in your browser (default http://localhost:3000/).
+The app will open in your browser (default: http://localhost:3000/).